Immortals: Fenyx Rising (formerly Gods & Monsters) is Ubisoft’s Zelda: Breath of the Wild

 Immortals: Fenyx Rising was originally due out February 25.
 Ubisoft announced that date at last year’s E3, but it moved the launch back as part of a plan to overhaul all the company’s upcoming games.
 Ubisoft chief executive officer Yves Guillemot explained in October that the publisher wanted to create more distinctiveness between its games.
 This followed soft sales for Ghost Recon: Breakpoint.

 While Ubisoft is working toward the new release date of Gods & Monsters, it’s also dealing with internal turmoil.
 Multiple survivors and victims accused key figures throughout Ubisoft’s organization of various acts of misconduct.
-And yesterday, Ubisoft announced that it was removing chief creative officer Serge Hascoët and others from the company immediately.
+On July 11, Ubisoft announced that it was removing chief creative officer Serge Hascoët and others from the company immediately.

 Prior to today’s presentation, Ubisoft posted a video from Guillemot about the recent allegations of misconduct: